sanchmy6/pycheck-railway/README.md

 ## 2. Setup

-- Ensure that the `.env` is configured
+- Ensure that the `.env` is configured then run:

 ```bash
 npm install